ugr-sail/pytopicgram/README.md

 ### Using modules
 To run any component of the library, you can use the `main` included in each one.
-For instance, use the following to run the extractor:
+For instance, use the following to run the `extractor`:

 ```bash
 cd pytopicgram